cviebrock/eloquent-taggable/README.md

 * [Copyright and License](#copyright)

-> Note that this version is designed for Laravel 4.
-If you are looking for a Laravel 5 version, checkout the `master` branch.
+> Note that this version is designed for Laravel 5.
+If you are looking for a Laravel 4 version, checkout the `1.x` branch.

 <a name="installation"></a>